ubiq/UIPs/UIPs/uip-1.md

 Any adopted algorithm would not be backwards compatible with the existing Ethash and will require a hard fork for adoption.

-Depending on the algorithm adopted, factors such as network hashrate would proportionally change.
+Depending on the algorithm adopted, factors such as network hashrate would proportionally change on an equivalent hardware basis.

 ## References